kvartborg/SimpleMVC/README.md

 ## Setup

-Download or copy this repository to you domain or project folder, no need for pointing in to the `public` folder.
+Download or copy this repository to you domain or project folder, no need for pointing into the `public` folder.
 But you can always do it if posible.

 #### Set the default controller
 This is the equivalent of the "index page"/"homepage".